JhonnyJason/gitmodules-handler/README.md

 Results
 ---

-When writing the file each submodule will like like
+When writing the file each submodule will look like
 ```.gitmodules
 [submodule "submoduleName"]
 	path = submodulePath
 	url = submoduleURL
 ```
-I have noticed that when using git to add a submodule then usually the `submoduleName` = `submodulePath` even if the path is more complex.
+I have noticed that when using git to add a submodule then usually the `submoduleName` = `submodulePath`.

 ---